-The construction of a reclamation of up to 24 hectares - in addition to the 10 hectares already being reclaimed - in Te Awaparahi Bay will be enabled as a controlled activity, with public notification.
-Other activities associated with the reclamation, including the erection of wharf structures, dredging to create a berth pocket adjacent to any wharves and any disturbance of the foreshore or seabed during construction of the reclamation, will also be controlled activities with public notification.
+The construction of a reclamation of up to 27 hectares-in addition to the 10 hectares already being reclaimed in Te Awaparahi Bay, will be enabled as a controlled activity, with public notification.
+Other activities associated with the reclamation, including the erection of wharf structures, dredging to create a berth pocket adjacent to any wharves and any disturbance of the foreshore or seabed during construction of the reclamation will also be controlled activities also with public notification.

-MAINTENANCE DREDGING
+DREDGING

-Maintenance dredging, undertaken to maintain the existing depth and width of the Main Navigational Channel and other areas within the Operational Area of Lyttelton Port will continue to be a permitted activity.
+Maintenance dredging, undertaken to maintain the existing main navigation channel, and turning basins and berth pockets adjacent to wharf structures in the Inner Harbour and Cashin Quay, will continue to be a permitted activity.